korAPUcard/modular_electronics/README.md

 ### Description
 This MOD will add variable portable devices and stationary machines.
-Most devices will required the power.
+Most devices will require the power.
 Commonly used Forge Energy(FE).

 **It's still in development.**